 As mentioned above, dragon fruit is native to South America, but you’ll also found it grown in parts of Indonesia, Taiwan, Southern California and most recently Australia.
 Dragon fruit grows on cactus plants which love warm, humid climates and needs very little water.
 They are subtropical plants which need at least six hours of sunlight per day.
 They will also grow well in a warm and sunny spot indoors.

-Growing dragon fruit outdoors in your garden is a fail-proof way to add colour and personality to your garden.
-To prepare simply clear the area of any weeds and rocks and make sure that the soil is slightly sandy and acidic, you can always add a bit of extra potting mix to the bed to help make it cacti-proof.
+Growing dragon fruit outdoors in your garden is a great way to add colour and personality to your garden.
+To prepare, remove weeds in the area as well as any rocks and make sure that the soil is slightly sandy and acidic.
+You can always add a bit of extra potting mix to the bed to help make it cacti-proof.

 As your dragon fruit plant grows invest in a trellis or plant it near a fence something that it can climb on, just be wary they are heavy plants so it needs to be able to support the dragon fruit plants weight when it is bearing fruit too.

-When your dragon fruit starts flowering is a good indicator that fruit is on its way.
-Generally speaking, it will take around four weeks for a dragon fruit to be ready, you’ll know when it is ripe when its skin turns that vibrant pink.
+You'll know that fruit is on its way when the plant begins to flower.
+Once fruit starts to appear, it will take around four weeks to ripen.
+You’ll know the fruit is ripe when the skin turns a vibrant shade of pink.
 Use a pair of sharp secateurs to cut the fruit off and store it in the fridge for up to two weeks.

-Generally speaking, dragon fruit plants aren’t under thread by too many pests and animals.
-But when their prized fruit starts to appear you need to protect it from bats and birds.
+Generally speaking, dragon fruit plants are not prone to pests, but when their prized fruit starts to appear, you will need to protect the plant from hungry bats and birds.
 Use bird netting to keep your fruit safe.

 If you notice spots on the stems and leaves of the plant this could be a sign of infection.
 Dragon fruit is prone to a bacterial infection which causes the stem to rot.
 If you notice spots don’t worry in most cases the dragon fruit plant will fight it off themselves.

-One of the easiest ways to kill dragon fruit plants is by overwatering.
-Make sure that the soil is never sopping wet if in doubt hold off on watering for a day or two.
-If you water the plant too often you could cause the roots to rot.
+One of the easiest ways to kill dragon fruit plants is by over-watering it.
+Make sure that the soil is never sopping wet and, if in doubt, hold off on watering for a day or two.
+If you water the plant too often, you could cause the roots to rot.

 You might also like: